penguintutor/matrix-display-images/README.md

 test using
 `sudo ./matrix-display-images -f filename.png`

 which will display a single image.
-Press enter to exit
+Press enter to exit.

 ## Running in Server mode